Skip to main content

 Connect to OpenReader

-4. Choose model Kokoro.
+4. Set default model to Kokoro.

 References